Warren Hull: Radio and television

 In the mid-1940s, Hull returned to radio announcing, appearing with frequency on such programs as Your Hit Parade and Vox Pop.
 During World War II, Hull traveled about the country and in Canada, putting on Vox Pop before servicemen at camps and bases.
 After the War, he did Vox Pop broadcasts from France, Britain, Alaska, and Puerto Rico.
 In 1947, he hosted The Warren Hull Show, for CBS radio.
 During this time, Hull also hosted Cavalcade of Bands for Dumont radio.

 In 1948 he replaced Todd Russell as the host of the radio game show Strike It Rich.
 Hull continued as host when the show was adapted for television in 1951.
 This is the TV series for which Warren Hull is best known and he remained its host until the series ended in 1958.

 On July 4, 1948, Hull debuted as emcee of a new show called Spin to Win, the second game show created by Mark Goodson and Bill Todman, in which he quizzed call-in contestants about popular records.
 If the contestant failed the initial questions, they could appoint someone in the live studio audience to take over.
 If the appointed stand-in player answered enough questions correctly, the call-in player could return for the final jackpot, either answering it alone (and keeping the entire jackpot for themself) or with their partner's help (and splitting the winnings).
 In 1953–54, former Miss America Bess Myerson co-hosted a game show called "The Big Payoff"; Hull occasionally substituted for regular co-host Robert Paige.
 During the next two decades he hosted TV programs such as Top Dollar, Beat the Odds, and Public Prosecutor.
 By the early 1960s, Hull was largely retired and was living in Virginia Beach, Virginia.
 In 1962, he came out of retirement to host the game show Who in the World.

 Personal life

 Hull was married four times and had four children.
 His first three marriages ended in divorce.
 His fourth marriage to Susan Fossum Stevens lasted until his death in 1974.

 Death

 On September 14, 1974, Hull died of congestive heart failure at Waterbury Hospital in Waterbury, Connecticut, at the age of 71.
-His funeral was held on September 18 at the Church of the Epiphany in Southbury, Connecticut, after which he was buried at the New North Cemetery in Woodbury, Litchfield County, Connecticut.
+His funeral was held on September 18 at the Church of the Epiphany in Southbury, Connecticut, after which he was buried at the New North Cemetery in Woodbury, Connecticut.

 For his contributions to the radio and television industry, Warren Hull has two stars on the Hollywood Walk of Fame.
 His star for radio is located at 6270 Hollywood Boulevard, and the star for television is located at 6135 Hollywood Boulevard.